 VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

-Venture capital due diligence is more structured and more intensive than angel due diligence.
-VCs deploy capital on behalf of LPs and carry fiduciary responsibility — which means their process is more rigorous, more document-heavy, and more comprehensive.
-This checklist covers the 9 stages of a professional VC due diligence process.
+Venture capital due diligence is more structured, more intensive, and more document-heavy than angel due diligence.
+VCs deploy capital on behalf of LPs and carry fiduciary responsibility — which means every investment decision must be defensible to a limited partner audience.
+This checklist covers all 9 stages of a professional VC due diligence process, including what analysts actually look for, what documents they request, and how each stage influences the final investment committee decision.

 | Stage | Angel Investor | VC Firm |